Hip Thrusts Are Over-Rated For Glute Growth!

 Positive Results for Some:

 You can’t deny the results hip thrusts have given people when they add them to their program.
-But it’s likely due to the increased volume and isolation of the glutes and an increase in glute-focused training in wider society.
+The increased volume and isolation of the glutes and an increase in glute-focused training in wider society has been largely driven by the hip thrust.

 Mind-Muscle Connection: